dvillaj/pandas-code-snippets/README.md

     - Reading JSON data
     - Reading PDF data
     - Reading Text data
-    - Reading and Writing data from a Database
     - Reading and Writing data in a binary format
     - Reading and Writing data in a compatible format
+    - Reading data from a Database
     - Reading data from a String
     - Synthetic data
+    - Writing data to  Database
     - Writing data to CSV
     - Writing data to Excel
     - Writing data to JSON